cournape/Bento/doc/source/faq.rst

 frameworks (make, waf, scons, etc...).
 A simple build system is also provided so that simple packages do not need to deal with anything besides bento.

-Bento aims at being part of a grander vision for Scientific computing, to make something like CRAN available to python users.
+Bento aims at being part of a grander vision for Scientific computing, to make something like CPAN or CRAN available to python users.
 By being simpler, more explicit, it is hoped that bento will make the development of a scientific-specific Pypi easier.